Where do you draw the line between following your dreams and keeping it real? For AK Lavapie, those two things can never be apart from each other.

 What's hot at Toyota Vios Racing Festival 2019???

 According to AK, “You can drive any car for autocross, as long as you keep good hand-eye coordination, as well as learning from the experts and watching video tutorials”.
 He says that he chose the Toyota Vios not just for its performance, but for its reliability as well.

-The Vios is, after all, one of Toyota’s best selling vehicles of all time in the Philippines.
+The Toyota Vios is one of the Toyota’s best selling vehicles of all time in the Philippines.
 With its 1.5-liter engine, it strikes a balance between performance, fuel economy and handling.
 I really can’t blame AK for making it his weapon of choice, the Vios being known for its bulletproof engines and ready parts availability.
 AK knows that the difference between living the daily working life and surviving it are two different things.

 When it comes to his racing Vios, however, it all boils down to one thing.
 “It’s all about managing one’s time,” he postulates, as I admire his race-prepped Toyota Vios.
 “If you really have passion and love what you do, you will always have time for anything."

 His Toyota Vios 2014 1.5G with the 1NZ-FE engine makes 109 hp and 141 Nm of torque.
-Now that doesn’t sound much, but with additional modifications, the engine makes use of every ounce of power to push those front wheels over the asphalt.
+Now that doesn’t sound much, but with the additional application when getting his Toyota Vios modified in the Philippines, the engine makes use of every ounce of power to push those front wheels over the asphalt.